 For all levels of government and public sectors agencies such as school and hospital districts, these market trends present a promising development.
 With reduced prices, improved quality, and expedited delivery, the PPE industry is increasingly turning towards a buyer’s market, especially for general-use products.
 What’s key to accessing these favorable market conditions are transparent, competitive bids that make PPE procurement opportunities widely available to the public.

 Indeed, most public entities have legal requirements to host bids for purchases that exceed a certain monetary threshold.
 However, due to the initial supply and logistics chain disruptions brought on by the pandemic, many of those requirements were waived, resulting in sole-source contracts with vendors who could promise expedited delivery.
-While reasons exist for public sector agencies to continuing procuring from vendors with established relationships, the benefits of open-market competition largely outweigh the potential complexities of organizing a bid.
+While reasons exist for public sector agencies to continue procuring from vendors with established relationships, the benefits of open-market competition largely outweigh the potential complexities of organizing a bid.

-Another equally important benefit from competitive bids is the simultaneous gain in the scrutiny and quality of products yielded.
+Another equally important benefit from competitive bids is the simultaneous advantage in the scrutiny and quality of products procured.
 Most well-constructed bids require extensive paperwork, including proof of financial capability, product specifications and certifications, questionnaires on delivery ability, and personnel qualifications.
 The task of putting together such a bid, in of itself, greatly enhances the prospect that only legitimate vendors with demonstrated competencies in commodity logistics will participate.
 In fact, municipalities, such as Jefferson Parish, have disqualified the apparent lowest bidder when product specifications and quality couldn’t be sufficiently demonstrated.
 Additionally, given the legal provisions for bid transparency, all submissions from vendors are released to the public and oftentimes scrutinized by the press.
 With reputation being a key element of success for any business, the prospect of public disclosure of inauthentic, questionable information is a significant deterrence for bad actors.

 As we approach another “surge season,” while the pressures of time may favor the most convenient procurement options, it is more important than ever that buyers, especially public entities, make the choice to host competitive bids as much as possible for the greater good.
 Ultimately, each dollar spent on PPEs could spell a magnitude of difference in the number of people protected if not wisely used.
 Governments, occupying some of the most powerful purchasing positions in the country, have the unique ability to attract only the most qualified, competent vendors with high ethical standards.
 Exercising this power, especially against the prospect of a resource-constrained economy, is both the most judicious and responsible course of action.